LOADING

 If I were to play that part too well, I might have got hired into a job that would suck my life force away.
 Thank God that wasn’t the case!

-PayPal’s like many other companies hiring process is same old same old.
+PayPal’s like many other companies hiring process is the same old same old.
 It’s predictable, uncreative and useless:

-1) Tell me about yourself?
+1) Tell me about yourself.

 2) What are your strengths?